-Driving lights are different as they are designed to illuminate the road over a long distance.
+Driving lights are designed to illuminate the road over a long distance.
 They supplement high-beam headlights and have a similar lighting pattern.
-Driving lights should be wired to switch on when the high-beam headlights are on and must emit a white light.
+Driving lights are wired to switch on when the high-beam headlights are on and must emit a white light.

 Daytime running lights